Atkins v. Virginia: Majority opinion

 Because intellectually disabled people cannot communicate with the same sophistication as the average offender, there is a greater likelihood that their deficiency in communicative ability will be interpreted by juries as a lack of remorse for their crimes.
 They typically make poor witnesses and the presentation of mitigating evidence of intellectual disability can be a "two edged sword that may enhance the likelihood that the aggravating factor of future dangerousness will be found by the jury".
 Thus, there is a greater risk that the jury may impose the death penalty despite the existence of mitigating evidence.

 The Court concluded that "evolving standards of decency" require an exemption from death penalty for the intellectually disabled because of the heightened risk that the death penalty will be imposed in spite of mitigating evidence and also because the execution of intellectually disabled people serves no legitimate penological purpose.
 The Court left implementation of that ruling to the states.

-When Penry was decided only two U.S. states banned death sentences for the intellectually disabled.
-That number had increased to 18 by the time Atkins was decided.
-Although 18 was not a majority of the 38 death penalty states, the Court said the "consistency of direction of change" toward a prohibition on the execution of intellectually disabled people and the relative rarity of such executions, supported their finding that a "national consensus has developed against it."
-This determination was accompanied by a footnote stating that a "broader social and professional consensus" provides "additional evidence" of a national consensus.